-The strategies for achieving these objectives were to use a rigorous cycle of monitoring, evaluation and review to identify key areas as well as using evidence of statutory assessment outcomes and internal data.
+The strategies for achieving these objectives were to use a rigorous cycle of monitoring, evaluation and quality assurance to identify key areas of strength and development as well as using evidence of statutory assessment outcomes and internal data.
 Staff CPD and support was also an essential element in achieving them.